abatreya/abatreya.github.io/docs/blog/posts/starclassification.md

 ## How Are Stars Classified?

-Stars are classified based on their visual traits, like colour, and phisical traits, like size and mass. **Star Classification** is a way to classify stars, either based on their colour and/or size and mass.
+Stars are classified based on their visual traits, like colour, and phyisical traits, like size and mass. **Star Classification** is a way to classify stars, either based on their colour and/or size and mass.
+Since stars have so much variety in between them, classifying stars allows astronomers to find a star with certain characteristics much easier.
+Astronomers also classify stars in order to better understand the different types of stars in both our galaxy and our universe.